handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 - Use proper color contrast, font size, and semantic HTML.
 - If needed, implement additional WAI-ARIA attributes.
 - Avoid flashing or blinking content.
 - Test your customizations with real users who have different types of disabilities.
-If you don’t have access to real users, try [Funkify](https://www.funkify.org/), a disability simulator, which can help you step into disabled users' shoes.
+If you don’t have access to real users, try [Funkify](https://www.funkify.org/), a disability simulator, which can help you look at your application from the perspective of users with different disabilities.

 ::: tip

-The quality of custom modifications in Handsontable may impact your application's accessibility level.
-For this reason, make sure to actively check how these changes influence the overall accessibility of your application, using tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse).
+The quality of custom modifications of Handsontable can impact your application's accessibility level.
+Make sure to actively check how your changes influence the overall accessibility of your application, using tools like [Lighthouse](https://developers.google.com/web/tools/lighthouse).

 :::

-## Ensuring Accessibility standards
+## Keeping accessibility standards

 We make sure our data grid remains accessible by taking the following steps: